The Facts (Seattle): Background

 "The Facts" was the first African-American oriented newspaper in Seattle and is now only one of three African-American oriented newspapers in the area.
 The newspaper distributes around 80,000 copies currently in Seattle and surrounding area, the paper earns about $500,000 a year.
-The Facts started with a measly 5,000 newspapers in circulation.
+The Facts started with a 5,000 newspapers in circulation.
 The Newspaper is published every Wednesday.
 The Puget Sound region's black newspapers are bucking a national trend of fast-slipping circulation.
 "The Facts" founder Fitz Redd Beaver originally started the paper because he was looking for a source of income after losing his previous job.
 The main emphasis of "The Facts" is to primarily develop a perspective that can be interpreted by a mass audience.
 Fitz Redd Beaver examined the possibility of making a difference in his particular community to identify how data and information can be delivered.
 This viewpoint allowed an audience to develop an inherent eye on how information in the North West, specifically Seattle could be identified.
 The goal of The Facts was to pick up stories that are oriented towards the African-American population in Seattle.
 The Facts also hired many black journalists who later left the paper to create other newspapers such as The Medium, The Skanner and more in and around the northwest region.

 Competition

 There are currently three African-American oriented newspapers in the Seattle area: The Seattle Medium, The Skanner, and The Facts.
 There is much debate if the African-American population in Seattle is large enough to support three newspapers.
-Fitzgerald Redd Beaver the founder of “The Facts” assisted his biggest competitors Chris Bennett and Ernie Foster in opening their own African American oriented newspapers.
+Fitzgerald Redd Beaver the founder of "The Facts" assisted his biggest competitors Chris Bennett and Ernie Foster in opening their own African American oriented newspapers.
 Redd Beaver later distinguished his paper from his competitors by adding a distinctive pink color to his newspaper.
 Given the African-American population is 52,000.
 Both The Skanner and The Facts are free gaining their revenue from ads.
 The Seattle Medium is relatively low in cost at 25 cents a paper.